arminnorouzi/patentGPT/README.md

 2. Reading the contained patents from XML files and extracting individual XML file, parsing it to text file and saving it in data.
 3. Implementing an approach based on a large language model (LLM) to extract measurements from the patents using vector store Chroma.
 The measurements are returned in a structured format (such as JSON).
 4. Analyzing the model's results, and discussing the results/output of the models, including typical errors and points for improvement.
-5. Evaluating output based on human annotator and logging and monitoring the accuracy of the system over time.

 ## Directory Structure